nervosnetwork/muta-sdk-java/doc/tutorial.md

 // give HD path to derive a 'node', which automatically encapsulated into Accout
-// the first param is coin_type, the seconde param is account_index Account account = wallet.derive(60, 0);
+// the first param is coin_type, the seconde param is account_index
+// here we derive the first of ETH addresses
+Account account = wallet.derive(60, 0);

 ```